 *Collections marked with DIGITIZED MATERIALS have additional digitized items available.

-Arrow Rock Lyceum Theatre, Collection, 1961-1985, (C2898)
+Arrow Rock Lyceum Theatre Collection, 1961-1985, (C2898)

 Correspondence concerning the development of the theater; drafts of an article regarding its history; brochure for the 1965 season, history of the theater to 1979, and program of the 25th season.

-Arrow Rock Tavern Board Papers, 1826-1923, (C3087)
+Arrow Rock Tavern Board, Papers, 1826-1923, (C3087)

-Correspondence of John Sappington with Hogan & Wright, collection agents, 1842-1844; correspondence of Claiborne F. Jackson, 1855-1861; correspondence and miscellaneous items concerning the placement of Highway 40 and Santa Fe Trail markers; Martha Woods Diary, 1854-1860; Hugh Stephens scrapbook, n.d.
+The papers contain correspondence of John Sappington with Hogan & Wright, collection agents, 1842-1844; correspondence of Claiborne F. Jackson, 1855-1861; correspondence and miscellaneous items concerning the placement of Highway 40 and Santa Fe Trail markers; Martha Woods Diary, 1854-1860; Hugh Stephens scrapbook, n.d.

 Ashley, William Henry, Letter, 1837, (C2541)

 The papers contain a letter concerning the purchase of a residence in Virginia for Ashley's sister and purchase by Chouteau and Ashley of land between Arrow Rock and Boonville, Missouri.

 The collection contains account book of a saddler in Arrow Rock, MO, including the accounts of his hired hands.